 Indicators: Admissibility Procedure: Legal Assistance Same as regular procedure 1.
 Do asylum seekers have access to free legal assistance at first instance in practice?
 Yes ☑ With difficulty ☑ No Does free legal assistance cover: ☑ Representation in interview ☑ Legal advice 2.
-Do asylum seekers have access to free legal assistance on appeal against an inadmissibility decision in practice? ☐ Yes ☐ With difficulty ☐ No ❖ Does free legal assistance cover ☐ Representation in courts ☐ Legal advice
+Do asylum seekers have access to free legal assistance on appeal against an inadmissibility decision in practice? ☐ Yes ☐ With difficulty ☐ No ☐ Representation in courts ☐ Legal advice